vuejs/vuepress/packages/docs/docs/guide/markdown.md

 </ul>
 ```

-Check out [the list of valid languages](https://prismjs.com/#languages-list) on the Prism site.
+A [list of valid languages](https://prismjs.com/#languages-list) is available on Prism's site.

 ## Line Highlighting in Code Blocks